colwellblaine/var-scripts/README.md

 ##### upda

 This literally just updates and installs.
-The insall script should automatically detect what package manager you use, assuming your system uses pacman, dnf, or apt.
+The install script should automatically detect what package manager you use, assuming your system uses pacman, dnf, or apt.
 I basically don't use this personally, but sometimes it's nice to have the option to type less.

 ___